MyArch/MyArch/README.md

 # monArch

 The project is at the beginning of its development.
-For the moment, it's just an Arch live CD with the xfce environnment.
+For the moment, it's just an Arch live CD with the xfce environnment and a shell installer.

 ## FAQ